vihag/gcp-cloud-deployment-for-qubole/README.md

     The deployment configurations are in the configurations folder.
 </p>

-    The configurations are divided into two sections
+        There are 3 modules
-    1. The account setup which will
+        1. The account_integration module
             i.
 Setup a custom compute role with minimum compute permissions ii.
 Setup a custom storage role with minimum storage permissions iii.
 Setup a service account that will act as the Compute Service Account iv.
 Setup a service account that will act as the Instance Service Account
             v.
 Authorize the Qubole Service Account to be able to use the Compute Service Account vi.
 Authorize the Compute Service Account to be able to use the Instance Service Account vii.
 Authorize the Service Accounts to be able to read Big Query Datasets viii.
 Create a Cloud Storage Bucket which will be the account's Default Location
-    2. The infrastructure setup which will
+        2. The network_infrastructure module
             i.
 Setup a VPC Network with a public and private subnet ii.
 Setup a Bastion host in the public subnet and whitelist Qubole ingress to it iii.
-Setup a Cloud NAT to allow clusters spun up in the private subnet access to the internet iii.
-Setup a Cloud SQL Instance hosting the Hive Metastore, exposed via a Cloud SQL Proxy Service iv.
-Peer the Cloud SQL Proxy VPC to the Qubole Dedicated VPC for secure access iv.
-Whitelist Bastion ingress and private subnet ingress to the Cloud SQL Proxy Service
+Setup a Cloud NAT to allow clusters spun up in the private subnet access to the internet

-    1. Setup the account IAM as follows
-        `gcloud --verbosity=warning deployment-manager deployments create deployment-qubole-account --config account-setup.yaml`
-    2. Update your Qubole Account with the newly minted
+        3. The hive_metastore module
             i.
-Compute Service Account
-        ii.
-Instance Service Account
-        iii.
-Default Location
+Setup a Cloud SQL Instance hosting the Hive Metastore, exposed via a Cloud SQL Proxy Service ii.
+Peer the Cloud SQL Proxy VPC to the Qubole Dedicated VPC for secure access iii.
+Whitelist Bastion ingress and private subnet ingress to the Cloud SQL Proxy Service iv.
+Setup Private IP connection between the SQL proxy and the Cloud SQL instance for maximum security and performance

+        Deploy the modules as follows
+        1. Navigate to the qubole-deployment folder
+        2. Navigate to the account_integration folder
+            2.1 Edit the yaml file to change any variables you wish 2.2 Run 'sudo gcloud --verbosity=warning deployment-manager deployments create deployment-qubole-account-integration --config account_integration.yaml'
+        3. Navigate to the network_infrastructure folder
-    3. Setup the rest of the infrastructure as follows `gcloud --verbosity=warning deployment-manager deployments create deployment-qubole-infra --config infrastructure-setup.yaml`
+            3.1 Edit the yaml file to change any variables you wish 3.2 Run 'sudo gcloud --verbosity=warning deployment-manager deployments create deployment-qubole-network-integration --config network_integration.yaml'
-    4. Update your Qubole Account with configuration for connecting to the metastore.
-You will need the newly minted
-        i.
-Internal IP of the GCE hosting the cloud SQL proxy service ii.
-Credentials of the Hive Metastore user iii.
-External IP of the bastion host iv.
-User Name of the user allowed to be accessed by Qubole
-    5. Create new clusters in your Qubole Account.
-You will need the newly minted
-        i.
-VPC network name
-        ii.
-Private Subnetwork name
-        iii.
-External IP of the bastion host
+        4. Navigate to the hive_metastore folder
+            4.1 Edit the yaml file to change any variables you wish.
+Some of the variables will depend on the output of Step 3
+            4.2 Run 'sudo gcloud --verbosity=warning deployment-manager deployments create deployment-qubole-hive-metastore-integration --config hive_metastore_integration.yaml'

 <p>That's all folks</p>